zarhasan/selleradise-docs/docs/getting-started/theme-installation.md

 ## 3. Activate the theme

-Once completed you should see the text as should in the image below.
+Once completed you should see the text as shown in the image below.

 ![An image](/img/getting-started/theme-installation/appearance-themes-complete.png)